una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 }
 ```

 Then, we'll need to give our service worker a name (usually versioned to prevent problems with updated versions), install our service worker, add the items we want to cache, and activate our service worker.
-We'll be doing this via `self.addEventListener()` passing in an `install` event, `activate` event.
-We'll then want to use a `fetch` event to grab that data and serve it upon a connection that's down.
+We'll be doing this via `self.addEventListener()` passing in an `install` event, and an `activate` event.
+Next, we'll want to use a `fetch` event to grab that data and serve it upon a downed connection.

 <small>The items to cache at this point should be something you don't forsee changing often, such as base styles, scripts, fonts, logos, etc.</small>